 Applications for membership are accepted from age 12.
 A small fee is paid on application to join the Club and, on subsequent visits, an attendance fee is payable until full membership is awarded.
 Thereafter, an annual subscription is charged; however, insurance cover is required.
 (Insurance cover is provided by the club for probationary members).

-Anyone (who is not a current Firearm Certificate Holder) wishing to shoot at the club for the first time must inform the Membership Secretary (email the secretary using the address in the Contact Us tab and your email will be sent to the secretary and membership secretary) in advance and complete a probationary membership application form Probationary Membership Form and an Introductory Talk Request.
+Anyone (who is not a current Firearm Certificate Holder) wishing to shoot at the club for the first time must inform the Membership Secretary (email the secretary using the address in the Contact Us tab and your email will be sent to the secretary and membership secretary) in advance and complete a probationary membership application form (link above) and a Probationary Membership Form (link above).
 It is also required by law that Surrey Police perform background checks on the applicant and close family.

 The applicant must attend an introductory safety talk; these are held every few months.
 Attendance is by invitation only.
 At certain times a waiting list may be in operation to enable the ratio of shooters to instructors to be controlled.